davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

 5. Custom player: None of the three player classes you created are very smart — there's lots of room for improvement.
 Write your own class that does a better job of guessing than the other players.
 Name your new player `F_L_Player`, where `F` and `L` refer to *your* first and last initials.
 For instance, I'd name my class `D_C_Player`.
 All your code must be contained within this class (i.e., do not introduce more classes and expect me to know to pull those into my editor).
 I'll run a tournament consisting of all of your custom players, and reward the winner(s) with to-be-determined prizes!

 6. Finally, create a new `Tournament` class.
-In it, define a `playGame` method that takes two player instances and plays a single round of Tic-Tac-Toe between them.
-You should treat the first argument to `playGame` as the player using `X` and the second as `O`.
-(You'll want to use the `setSymbol` method to ensure that the players are using the proper symbols too.)
-Your method should print the output from the winner's celebrate method and the loser's mourn method, then return a reference to the winning player or `null` if the game ends in a draw.
+In it, define a `playGame(Player p1, Player p2)` method that takes two players and plays a single round of Tic-Tac-Toe between them.
+You should treat the first argument to `playGame()` as the player using `X` and the second as `O`.
+(You'll want to use the `setSymbol()` method to ensure that the players are using the proper symbols.)

+    - Create a new `Board` object.
+When either player calls their `makeMove(...)`, make sure you pass this board object as its argument, so that they're playing on the same board!

+    - Write a loop that does not end until the game is over.
+(The board object can tell you if the game is over if there's a winner, or if the board is filled and there's no winner -- read its methods).

+    - You may assume `p1` gets the first move.
+After each move, print out the `board` object so we can examine its state.

+    - Once the game is over, your method should print the output from the winner's `celebrate()` method and the loser's `mourn()` method.
+If the game is a draw, both players mourn.
+Finally, `return` a reference to the winning player or `null` if the game ends in a draw.

-7. Before you turn anything into me, please remove all print statements that you put in your code while debugging!
+7. Before you turn anything into me, please remove all print statements in your Player classes that you might've put in your code while debugging!

 #### Grading